12. Verrou: a floating-point rounding errors checker

 --rddmin-heuristics-line-conv or VERROU_DD_RDDMIN_HEURISTICS_LINE_CONV

 Option to shift line numbers of line heuristics.
 The shift is computed thanks a diff between reference computations.
 This option is useful for a new delta debug with the same test case and few code modifications.
+This option can be applied for all tools but is only pertinent for verrou_dd_line.

 Results rddmin